javierbioblanco/javierbioblanco.github.io/_projects/2018-06-30-demo-project_2.md

 ---
-title: 'The peopling of Polynesia: paths and timings inferred from genomic networks (Co-first author, 2021)'
+title: 'The peopling of Polynesia: paths and timings inferred from genomic networks'
-subtitle: 'This is a demo'
+subtitle: 'Co-first author, Nature 2021'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/migrationMap.jpg'